vdn-tools/dbt-athena2/README.md

 # dbt-athena2
 This is a adapter leveraged from [this repo](https://github.com/Tomme/dbt-athena) to better serve our custom needs.
-It supports addtional capabilitis as below:
+It supports addtional capabilities as below:
-- Run on dbt-core version 1.0.x
+- Run on dbt-core version 1.1.x
 - Support boto3 session to take the credential from from aws profile name
 - On schema change support for new columns added
 - Add s3 bucket for storing data instead of randomly writing on staging dir